The Winterthur Library

 Samuel H. Laidacker was an antiques dealer in eastern Pennsylvania.
 His specialties were American historical glass and Anglo-American historical Staffordshire china.
 Early in his career, he also dealt in other antiques, such as furniture, prints, coins, stamps, and firearms.
 In addition to selling antiques, he sought to educate collectors through writing, publishing, and selling books and a magazine.

-Laidacker was born in 1902, the son of John Gideon (1865-1927) and Edith Laidacker.
+Laidacker was born in 1904, the son of John Gideon (1867-1927) and Katie May (or Mae) Deibler Laidacker.
 John Gideon Laidacker was an antiques collector and dealer, beginning his career in the 1880s.
-His primary collecting interest was antique firearms, but he also sold coins, china, bottles, furniture, and crude implements.
+He was well-known for his interest in antique firearms, both as a collector (at his death, he was said to have 5000 guns) and dealer, but he also sold coins, china, bottles, furniture, and crude implements.
 Some of his business correspondence and records are preserved in this collection.
-In addition to Samuel, John and Edith also had at least two daughters, Edith and Katherine, and another son.
+In addition to Samuel, John and Katie also had two daughters, Edith May (1909-2002) and Katherine Margaret (b.1916), and three other sons, John Daniel (1899-1990), Robert (1900-1903), and Richard (1907-1908).

 In January 1961, Laidacker introduced himself in a mimeographed letter titled "Bottles & Flasks" this way: